Iron: Best for Energy, Brain, Immunity and More

 • Ferrous gluconate – gentler on the stomach

-• Iron bisglycinate - better tolerated and absorbed for some people
+• Iron bisglycinate – well-tolerated and easily absorbed

-• Take on an empty stomach if possible (unless it upsets your stomach)
+• Take on an empty stomach if tolerated, or with small meals if needed.

-The upper limit for adults is 45 mg/day unless otherwise directed by your doctor.
+• The upper safe intake for adults is 45 mg/day unless advised otherwise by a healthcare professional.

 Back to blog